-Electronic shifting like the Shimano’s Di2, SRAM’s eTap and Campagnolo’s EPS is transforming cycling in a similar way to disc brakes.
+Electronic shifting like the Shimano’s Di2, SRAM’s eTap, and Campagnolo’s EPS are transforming cycling in a similar way to disc brakes.

 If you haven’t tried electronic shifting yet, you should, especially if your budget allows for it.

 Like myself, once you try it you will want more.
 Once you own a bike with Shimano Di2 or SRAM eTap, you will wonder why you waited so long!